tekHudson/intercom-takehome/README.md

 2. Write a function that will flatten an array of arbitrarily nested arrays of integers into a flat array of integers. e.g. [[1,2,[3]],4] → [1,2,3,4].
     - If the language you're using has a function to flatten arrays, you should pretend it doesn't exist.

-    In flatten_clone.rb
+    Refer to flatten_clone.rb

 3. We have some customer records in a text file (customers.json) -- one customer per line, JSON-encoded.
 We want to invite any customer within 100km of our Dublin office for some food and drinks on us.
 Write a program that will read the full list of customers and output the names and user ids of matching customers (within 100km), sorted by User ID (ascending).
     - You can use the first formula from this Wikipedia article to calculate distance.
 Don't forget,  you'll need to convert degrees to radians.
     - The GPS coordinates for our Dublin office are 53.3393,-6.2576841.
     - You can find the Customer list here.

-    Requirements:
+###### Requirements:
 - You will need ruby (requires version 2.1+)
 - Program requires JSON gem (normally already installed)
 - Run `gem install haversine` to install haversine gem (https://github.com/kristianmandrup/haversine)
+- For sepcs you will need to run `gem install rspec`

-    Execution:
+###### Execution:
 - To run the program type `ruby main.rb`

+###### Tests:
+- Spec can be run with `rspec inviter_spec.rb`

 ⭑ Please don’t forget, your code should be production ready, clean and tested!